mariodim/ml_mobile_dataset/README.md

 - models --> you can choose one of the implemented ML techniques for time series prediction: Long-Short Term Memory (code: 0), Convolutional Neural Networks (code: 1), Gated Recurrent Units (code: 2), Random Forest (code: 3), Multilayer Perceptron (code: 4), Gradient Boosting (code: 5)
 - cols_to_predict --> you can choose one among the available features to predict (MOS, BW, RTT, JIT, DJB, SNR)

-Other parameters can be modified in the second "cell" Python code:
+Other parameters can be modified in the second "cell" of the Python code:
 - n_past --> is the number of past values used in the training set.
 Currently, we automate such a choice through the usage of the Akaike Information Criterion which selects the optimal value of n_past by minimizing the prediction error.
 In case users want to set manually such a number, it suffices to manually set the n_past variable (e.g., n_past=10)
 - scaler --> to homogeneize the values of all features we implement a MinMax scaler so that all the values are normalized in the (0,1) range.
 USers are free to change the scaler or to leave features at their original values if needed